Methodology, Parameters, and Calculations

 This exceedance probability chart shows the likelihood that Status Quo Average Years to First Treatment will exceed any given threshold.
 Higher curves indicate more favorable outcomes with greater certainty.

-Years to clear entire queue of diseases without treatment.
-At current rate of ~15 diseases/year getting first treatments, the queue of ~6,650 would take ~443 years to completely clear.
+Years to explore the entire therapeutic search space under current system.
+At current discovery rate of ~15 diseases/year getting first treatments, finding treatments for all ~6,650 untreated diseases would take ~443 years.

 Inputs:

-- Diseases Without Effective Treatment π’: 6.65k diseases
+- Diseases Without Effective Treatment ๐ข: 6.65 thousand diseases

 ?
 Low confidence